WHO WE SERVE

 Coaching, Mentoring & Partnership for People Looking to Make Lasting Positive Change

-Through our work with environmental change agents, we identify and develop the best possible outcomes from environmental assets through Nature-based Solutions (NbS).
+Through our work with sustainability leaders, we identify and develop the best possible outcomes for enhancing their organization’s Social License to Operate.

 But here’s the thing we’ve noticed.
 Even with all of the inherent challenges that come from being a sustainability leader, you can still make a real and lasting impact.
 But you probably can’t do it alone.
 That won’t work.
 Why do we say this?

 The ESG movement has given rise to a host of new roles inside organizations and Chief Sustainability Officer, or equivalent titles, are part of this movement.
 The people who step into these roles often enter from diverse backgrounds that have only partially prepared them to be sustainability leaders.
 Some come from serving as effective executives who’ve demonstrated competency in a given role.

 But they’re also passionate about the environment and feel a really strong connection to nature.
 They’ve probably also had numerous ideas over the years for how their enterprise could be more eco-friendly and enhance their Social License to Operate along the way.
 Others arrive with green degrees and fresh energy, but they frequently struggle to navigate through internal and external politics.